-- Design and create their own course, with guidance from GS faculty.
+- Design and create their own course, with guidance from George School faculty.

-- Build in the supports they need, on a daily basis or in concentrated mods depending on what is needed.
+- Build in the supports they need, on a daily basis or in concentrated modules depending on what is needed.

 - Students don’t have to sacrifice things they love to ensure they meet graduation requirements (unless they love too many things).

-- George School offers more courses and more other experiences, including internships, structured independent research, and community engagement during a carefully scheduled mod or 2.
+- Students can choose from more courses and experiences, including internships, structured independent research, and community engagement.

 - Students can go deeper into a department or sample more subjects.

-- Term-long service-learning trips have a greater impact, with a strong curricular connection and time for preparation and reflection built in.
+- Term-long service-learning trips maximize impact, with a strong curricular connection and time for preparation and reflection built in.

-- With only 4 mods per term, students have more time—to get involved in extracurricular activities, seek extra help, enjoy campus events, spend with friends, sleep, and breathe.
+- With only 3-4 classes per term, students have more time—to get involved in extracurricular activities, seek extra help, enjoy campus events, spend time with friends, sleep, and breathe.